vlad-klimov/coding-challenges/angular-challenge.md

 #### Notes

+ - You may use any styling you want but it should look clean.
  - Even if it's only an interview challenge, we expect you to provide a solution you would do in a professional situation.
  - It should be fun for yourself.
-Email us if it's not something that will show your React.js skills.
+Email us if it's not something that will show your Angular skills.
- - You may use any styling you want but it should look clean.

 #### Done?